creative-workflow/jquery.language/README.md

 ## Functions
 ### $.language(configuration|language|null)
 Initialize the plugin.
-  * with an configuration object.
+  * with a configuration object.
   * or with a language string
   * If no parameter is given it returns the actual language.